Design and characterization of electronic fractals

 \subsection{First generations: Muffin-tin model}

 Now, we consider two different theoretical approaches to study the electronic structure of the \Spi fractal shown above.
 First, we concentrate on the muffin-tin approximation, which has shown to provide an accurate description of the CO/Cu(111)-system~\citeS{Manoharan2, Slot20172, Park2, Qiu2}.
 The surface-state electrons of Cu(111) form a 2D electron gas with an effective electron mass $m^{*} \approx 0.42\,m_e$~\citeS{Burgi2}.
 The band bottom is defined by the onset of the surface state at $E \approx E_{F} - 0.445\,$eV~\citeS{Kroger2}.
-In the muffin-tin calculations, the Schr\"odinger equation is solved for this 2D electron gas with CO molecules modeled as disks with a repulsive potential $V_\textnormal{ {CO}}$ and effective radius $R$.
+In the muffin-tin calculations, the Schr\"odinger equation is solved for this 2D electron gas with CO molecules modeled as filled circles with a repulsive potential $V_\textnormal{ {CO}}$ and effective radius $R=0.55 a/2$~\cite{Li2,Ropo2} ($a=1.1$nm).
 This leads to a Hamiltonian

-where $R = 0.6\,$nm~\citeS{Li2, Ropo2} and $V_{CO}(r) = 0.9\,$eV for $r < R$, while zero otherwise.
-A broadening of $\Gamma = 80\,$meV is included in the spectra and maps to account for the hybridization with bulk states, as described in Sec.~\ref{broadening}.\\

-In order to take into account the triangular shape geometry of the \Spi lattice, the calculations of the LDOS were carried out on a rectangular box and a triangular box.
+where $V_{CO}(r) = 0.9\,$eV for $r < R$, while zero otherwise.
+A broadening of $\Gamma = 0.080\,$eV is included in the spectra and maps, to account for the hybridization with bulk states, as described in Sec.~\ref{broadening}.\\ In order to take into account the triangular shape geometry of the \Spi lattice, the calculations of the LDOS were carried out on a rectangular box and a triangular box, to account for the effect of Friedel oscillations in the surroundings.
 Due to the broadening of the LDOS, the results are almost identical for the two boundaries.
 We use the rectangular box for the displayed results.

-Figure~\ref{spectraMT} shows the LDOS spectra simulated using muffin-tin calculations, adopting the color coding defined in Fig.~\ref{FIG:geometry}A. Figure~\ref{FIGlowenergyMT} shows the wave-function maps for the three generations and at energies corresponding to interesting peaks in the LDOS (at energies $V=-0.30$ V, $V=-0.20$ V and $V=\pm 0.10$ V).
-The results are in excellent agreement with the measured differential-conductance spectra and wave-function maps.
+Figure~\ref{spectraMT} shows the LDOS spectra simulated using muffin-tin calculations, adopting the color code defined in Fig.~\ref{FIG:geometry}a.
+Figure~\ref{FIGlowenergyMT} shows the wavefunction maps for the three generations and at energies corresponding to interesting peaks in the LDOS (at energies $V=-0.30$ V, $V=-0.20$ V and $V=\pm 0.10$ V).
+The results are in excellent agreement with the measured differential-conductance spectra and wavefunction maps shown in Fig.~\ref{FIGlowenergyExp}.